NNPDF/nnpdf/doc/sphinx/source/vp/getting-started.rst

 Another useful command to be aware of is ``vp-comparefits - i``, which launches an interactive session to compare two fits.
 See the tutorial :ref:`compare-fits` for more information.

+For more tailored analysis, the API provides a high level interface to the code, allowing you to extract objects and play around with them.
+See :ref:`vpapi`.

 Finally, the ``validphys --help`` command can give you information on modules and specific actions, e.g.

 .. code::